 When you’re heavy-eyed and coffee-less trying to stretch the last corner of your fitted sheet over your mattress, you’re bound to spend a few sleepy seconds wondering why you bother making your bed every morning just to muss them up every night.
 As tedious a chore as it may seem, making your bed is a valuable routine to adopt, with benefits that go beyond your bedroom.
-As National Make Your Bed Week (September 11-18) approaches, there’s no better time to take a deeper look at this healthy habit.
+As National Make Your Bed Day (September 11) is here, there’s no better time to take a deeper look at this healthy habit.

 The most obvious benefit of making your bed every day is pretty simple: it looks nice.
 Like most bedrooms, yours is probably decorated around the bed, making the area where you sleep the focal point of the room.
 You’re not likely to focus any other room of your house around a messy, chaotic center, so why do so in the room that should be most relaxing?
 Making your bed neat and tidy makes your whole bedroom an aesthetically pleasing space.